3.6 Admission Requirements for Undergraduate Programs Not Leading to the Baccalaureate Degree

 - Earn a GED

-Comparable scores from Commission on College (COC) accredited institutions that are part of the Technical College System of Georgia (TCSG) may be used.
+Comparable scores from Southern Association of Colleges Commission on College (SACSCOC) accredited institutions that are part of the Technical College System of Georgia (TCSG) may be used.

-Students whose scores do not exceed the institution’s minimum cutoff scores for LS placement in the areas of Reading, English, or Mathematics will be required to enroll in LS courses as follows:
+Students who do not meet or exceed the institution’s minimum criteria for placement in collegiate English or Mathematics will be required to enroll in Learning Support courses as follows:

 Students who meet the institution’s regular admission standards for programs leading to baccalaureate degrees are exempted from taking the CPE or COMPASS.
 Students may take only those Core Curriculum courses that are specified in their approved career program.

 Students who have earned an Associate of Science (AS) degree in an allied health area or an Associate of Applied Science (AAS) degree may apply for admission to a program leading to the baccalaureate degree according to the institution’s criteria for admission.
 These students will not be held to RHSC requirements.

 Students admitted in the career degree or certificate category or who have not completed a career degree may be considered for admission into a baccalaureate degree program if either of the following conditions is met:

 - The student meets the requirements for Regular or Limited Admission.

 - The student shows exceptional promise and is admitted as a Presidential Exception.